-1. PAYDAY LENDING AND THE EXPERIENCE OF BORROWERS

-DAVID BARCLAY

-Not surprisingly, Britain's poorest communities have suffered most since the financial crash of 2008.
-Throughout that period, the Centre for Theology & Community (CTC) has been working with churches to help them understand the impact of the crisis on their members and neighbours.
+1. PAYDAY LENDING AND THE EXPERIENCE OF BORROWERS DAVID BARCLAY most since the financial crash of 2008.
+Throughout that period, the Contextual Theology Centre (CTC) has been working with churches to help them understand the impact of the crisis on their members and neighbours.
 In 2011, CTC developed a new tool to get churches to go deeper into this issue in their local neighbourhoods.
-This is the 'Money Talk' - a facilitated conversation, held either after the Sunday service. or midweek in a community centre, opening up discussion of people's experiences of money and financial institutions.
+This is the 'Money Talk' - a facilitated conversation, held either after the Sunday service, or midweek in a community centre, opening up discussion of people's experiences of money and financial institutions.